Despite what Wheeling's papers tell you, it wasn't a WVU study

 Last week I wrote about Robert Murray and Murray Energy's attempt to get relief for coal fired power plants from the Trump administration.
 If you follow the coal industry, this was an important story.
 As the Associated Press reported:

-The Trump administration has rejected a coal industry push to win a rarely . . .
+The Trump administration has rejected a coal industry . . .

 Still no town halls.
 Where's David?